 There is beautiful jewelry to tempt the ladies in the group and unique clothing to add to your wardrobe.
 For the men, they get to marvel at various weapons featured throughout the fair and find a new drinking container in wood, leather or metal.

 For the kids, add a wooden sword, shield or dip their hand in wax for a permanent memory.
 We grabbed a cool dragon shield to add to our son’s collection over by the jousting arena.
 The prices are reasonable.

 The various Renaissance festivals across the US will always be a favorite family-friendly event.
 We’ve been to medieval festivals all over Europe and the Maryland Renaissance Fair is highly competitive with its variety of entertainment, delicious food offers and an array of handcrafted goods.
 It also isn’t overly expensive when you think about what the ticket includes: a day of entertainment and well-priced food options.
-I hope I’ve given you some great tips to making the most of your day!
+I hope I’ve given you some great tips to make the most of your day!

 If you’ve enjoyed this post, head over to my destinations page for more travel inspirations or our travel tips and tricks for general travel knowledge.

 I love connecting with my readers, feel free to comment, message me or find me on facebook.

 Make your day at the Maryland Renaissance Festival successful with the following items:

 Disclaimer: Pack More Into Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Thank you for supporting my site and helping me make it the best family travel resource on the internet!